SafeguardLi/Course1Week2/README.md

-# Course1Week2
+# A repo for practice
-A repo for practice
+This is a assignment for the Data Science Specialization in coursera.